MFlowCode/MFC/docs/documentation/running.md

 **Disclaimer**: IBM's JSRUN on LSF-managed computers does not use the traditional node-based approach to allocate resources.
 Therefore, the MFC constructs equivalent resource-sets in task and GPU count.

+### Profiling with NVIDIA Nsight

+MFC provides two different argument to facilitate profiling with NVIDIA Nsight. **Please ensure that the used argument is placed at the end so that their respective flags can be appended.**
+- Nsight Systems (Nsys): `./mfc.sh run ... --nsys [nsys flags]` allows one to visualize MFC's system-wide performance with [NVIDIA Nsight Systems](https://developer.nvidia.com/nsight-systems).
+NSys is best for getting a general understanding of the order and execution times of major subroutines (WENO, Riemann, etc.) in MFC.
+When used, `--nsys` will run the simulation and generate `.nsys-rep` files in the case directory for all targets.
+These files can then be imported into Nsight System's GUI, which can be downloaded [here](https://developer.nvidia.com/nsight-systems/get-started#latest-Platforms).
+It is best to run case files with a few timesteps so that the report files remain small.
+Learn more about NVIDIA Nsight Systems [here](https://docs.nvidia.com/nsight-systems/UserGuide/index.html).
+- Nsight Compute (NCU): `./mfc.sh run ... --ncu [ncu flags]` allows one to conduct kernel-level profiling with [NVIDIA Nsight Compute](https://developer.nvidia.com/nsight-compute).
+NCU provides profiling information for every subroutine called and is more detailed than NSys.
+When used, `--ncu` will output profiling information for all subroutines, including elapsed clock cycles, memory used, and more after the simulation is run.
+Please note that adding this argument will significantly slow down the simulation and should only be used on case files with a few timesteps.
+Learn more about NVIDIA Nsight Compute [here](https://docs.nvidia.com/nsight-compute/NsightCompute/index.html).

 ### Restarting Cases

 When running a simulation, MFC generates a `./restart_data` folder in the case directory that contains `lustre_*.dat` files that can be used to restart a simulation from saved timesteps.
 This allows a user to run a simulation to some timestep $X$, then later continue it to run to another timestep $Y$, where $Y > X$.
 The user can also choose to add new patches at the intermediate timestep.